drsnyder/prove-it/README.md

 # prove-it

-A Clojure library designed to ... well, that part is up to you.
+A repl for logical statements.

 ## Usage

-FIXME
+Are these expressions equal?

+  (:require [prove-it.core :as p])

+  (p/equal?
+"A -> B" "NOT A OR B")
+  => true

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Damon Snyder

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.